Community Trust Mission Statement

 Our trust works to a constitution approved by the charity regulator OSCR, is governed by a health and safety policy and risk assessments, comprehensive insurance and proper procedures for all its activities.
-The board meets monthly (last Wednesday at 7pm), our financial year-end is the 31st August and we have an independent examiner who certifies our accounts.
+The board meets monthly, our financial year-end is the 31st August and we have an independent examiner who certifies our accounts.

 We are a member of the Development Trust Association of Scotland, which has over 200 members like us.